wizmo2/TAudio-Case/twatcher-dial/readme.md

-# TWatcher-Dial
+# Squeezebox-Dial
-Portable Squeezebox player / home-assistant notify device using a T-Watcher complete module using bluetooth out (as the module does not have a built in dac).
-The module is compact and comes with a large format screen.
-The addition of a large dial and incorperated led ring results in a compact solution.
+Portable Squeezebox player / Home-Assistant notify device using a T-Watcher module (that comes with a case and adapter board).
+I'm using bluetooth out to connect to a mid-end bluetooth bookshelf speaker (as the t-watcher does not have a built-in dac).
+The unit is compact and includes a recent sized display.
+The addition of a large encoder dial and incorperated led ring results in workable solution, (although the esp32 is working hard with the large format screen and bluetooth decoder requirments)

 ![TWatcher](twatcher-dial1.jpg)